Shortrope/AccordionJS/README.md

 #Accordion.mak.js

-The two required files are in the 'dist/' folder.

 This JavaScript accordion is designed to allow any element to be a source link to a target accordion element.
 More than one source element can target the same accordion item.
 There is no restriction to a specific container, any element on the page can be a source link to an accordion element.

 Source element must contain 'data-accordion-target' attribute: